samantha-roth/probDnsclRealData/README.md

 ## Probabilistic Downscaling for Flood Hazard Models

 ## Overview
 This repository stores the entire workflow for the paper "Probabilistic Downscaling for Flood Hazard Models."
 This includes all data and code used in the analysis and all generated figures.
+For supplemental information related to the methods and results not provided in the manuscript, please see PDFlood_supplement.pdf.

 ## Setup